 10. Club Drive

 Honorable Mentions: It’s not a game, but the Jaguar CD VLM is amazing!
 Like, really amazing.
 Also Battlemorph would probably be in 5th or so if I’d ever played it, but sadly I have not.
+Additionally, the homebrew-release titles Jeff Minter Classics and Rebooteroids are great, and are top ten games on the above list if you count them.
+Baldies may also be deserving of mention.

 1. Virtua Racing Deluxe